-- Taking steps to ensure the procurement process is biased towards a particular supplier.
+- Perverting the procurement process to favour a particular supplier;

 How to report fraud